Rack of Goat with Foraged Green Fritters and White Beans

 - For the goat, cut a cross-hatch pattern in the fat cap to help the fat render and release while cooking.
 You will use the goat fat to cook the beans and green fritters.
 Liberally season the goat rack with salt and pepper and allow to rest for a few hours uncovered, in the fridge to dry out (optional).

 - Heat a heavy pan, like cast iron, until hot, then brown the goat rack well, slowly rendering the fat out until the fat cap is crisp on medium-medium high heat.
-Quickly flip over the goat rack to cook the other sides, basting if needed with the fat to cook quickly, then remove from the heat when medium rare, about 135F, or your preferred temperature.
+Quickly flip over the goat rack to cook the other sides, then remove from the heat when medium rare, about 135F.

 - Remove the goat rack to a warm place while you cook the beans and fritters, and drain off the fat, reserving 1 tablespoon for the beans, and the rest for cooking the fritters.